apache/incubator-gluten/docs/velox-backend-limitations.md

 ### Spill

 `OutOfMemoryExcetpion` may still be triggered within current implementation of spill-to-disk feature, when shuffle partitions is set to a large number.
-When this case happens, please try reduce the partition number to get rid of the OOM.
+When this case happens, please try to reduce the partition number to get rid of the OOM.